scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 This paper introduces Codebraid, which allows executable code within Pandoc Markdown documents :cite:`markdown,pandoc`.
-Codebraid is developed at https://github.com/gpoore/codebraid and is available from PyPI.
+Codebraid is developed at https://github.com/gpoore/codebraid and is available from the Python Package Index (PyPI).
 It allows Markdown code blocks like the one below to be executed during the document build process.
 In this case, the “``.cb.run``” tells Codebraid to run the code and include the output.

 .. code:: text